 More than 1,100 hospitals and 13,500 physicians trust SpecialtyCare to help them achieve better patient outcomes and improved financial results.
 With nearly 1,500 clinicians supporting over 400,000 procedures every year, we are able to collect a tremendous amount of data along the way.
 That’s why we have SCOPE™, the SpecialtyCare Operative Procedural Registry.

 It’s the largest procedural database of its kind, and only SpecialtyCare has it.
-We use this database to identify healthcare standards, spread best practices across the country, determine benchmarks and foster innovations that improve patient outcome, increase efficiency and minimize costs.
+We use this database to identify healthcare standards, spread best practices across the country, determine benchmarks and foster innovations that improve patient outcomes, increase efficiency, and minimize costs.

 By developing expertise beyond industry requirements, our customers can be certain they have the best partner for clinical excellence in perfusion, intraoperative neuromonitoring, autotransfusion, sterile processing management, surgical assist, and minimally invasive surgical support.